csusm-library/scrum2b/README.md

 Restart Redmine

-Before make the plugin be available in projects, please login to Admin account.
-Go to the Configuration page of the plugin to map the Status of issues to New/In progress/Complete/Closed:
+Go to the plugin configuration page and map the each issue status to applicable Scrum New/In progress/Complete/Closed:

     http://localhost:3000/settings/plugin/scrum2b